ebramk12/digital-disbursements/docs/faq/faq.md

 <details>
 <summary><b>How do we setup to get webhook notifications back from Fiserv in our lower environments? </b></summary>

-We must raise a firewall request from Fiserv side, which can take some time.
-So, the URL for this should be given at time of onboarding itself.
+   To enable the webhook notification we have to raise a firewall request from the Fiserv side and it requires a 10 days SLA to get the required approvals from the security team and enable it.
+   The webhook URLs for non-prod and prod environments should  be given during onboarding request.

 </details>